Godsmith/trainfinity3/README.md

 ## TODO
+- platform max length
+-
 - drag to destroy in Destroy mode
-- build platforms instead of stations
 - disallow creating rail on top of factory
 - z-order ghost factory on top of factory
 - put track rails and sleepers on different layers